amuhirwa/Deep-Q-Learning---Breakout/README.md

 ## Environment Setup

+The environment setup is handled in `environment.py`, which encapsulates all environment-related configuration.
 The project uses the `ALE/Breakout-v5` environment from Gymnasium, which provides the standard Atari Breakout game with:
 - Preprocessed observations (grayscale, resized)
-- Frame stacking for temporal information
+- Frame stacking for temporal information (4 consecutive frames by default)
 - Standard Atari action space
+- Vectorized environment support for parallel training

+The `setup_environment()` function in `environment.py` handles:
+- ALE namespace registration for Atari environments
+- Environment creation with automatic preprocessing
+- Frame stacking configuration
+- Error handling with fallback mechanisms

 ## Installation